 Federal funding for the programs and projects discussed in this report varies greatly.
-For example, for FY2007, Congress appropriated \$837.5 million for grants to states under EPA's State Revolving Fund (SRF) loan program for drinking water facilities and \$1.083 billion for EPA's SRF program for wastewater treatment facilities; funds appropriated for the USDA's core rural utilities programs total \$427 million for FY2007; HUD Community Development Block Grant funds (used partly but not exclusively for water and wastewater projects) are \$3.1 billion for FY2007.
-In contrast, the Bureau's Title 16 reclamation/recycling program received approximately \$10.9 million for FY2007 - funding for the entire agency is \$1.1 billion for FY2007.
+For example, for FY2010, Congress provided \$1.4 billion in appropriations for grants to states under EPA's State Revolving Fund (SRF) loan program for drinking water facilities and \$2.1 billion for EPA's SRF loan program for wastewater treatment facilities; funds appropriated for the USDA's core rural utilities programs total \$551 million for FY2010; HUD Community Development Block Grant funds (used partly but not exclusively for water and wastewater projects) are \$3.95 billion for FY2010.
+Congress also provided \$140 million for wastewater and drinking water treatment environmental infrastructure projects of the U.S. Army Corps of Engineers.
+In contrast, Reclamation's Title 16 reclamation/recycling program received approximately \$13.6 million for FY2010-funding for all of Reclamation was \$1.1 billion for FY2010.
 Collectively, congressional funding for these programs in recent years has been somewhat eroded by overall competition among the many programs that are supported by discretionary spending, despite the continuing pressure from stakeholders and others for increased funding.
+However, each also received FY2009 supplemental appropriations in the American Recovery and Reinvestment Act (ARRA, P.L.
+111-5),2 and higher funding levels in FY2010, as shown in Table 1.

 It is also important to note that state and local contributions are a significant source of total funds available to local communities for drinking water and wastewater improvements.
-For example, from FY1991 through FY2000, states contributed about \$10.1 billion to match \$18 billion in EPA capitalization grants for drinking water and wastewater SRFs and made about \$13.5 billion available for these activities under state-sponsored grant and loan programs and by selling general obligation and revenue bonds.2
+For example, from FY1991 through FY2000, states contributed about \$10.1 billion to match \$18.0 billion in EPA capitalization grants for drinking water and wastewater SRFs and made about \$13.5 billion available for these activities under state-sponsored grant and loan programs and by selling general obligation and revenue bonds.3